Jean-François Lyotard: Aesthetics

 Lyotard's thesis, published under the title Discours, Figure (1971), focused on aesthetics.
 Lyotard devoted himself a lot to aesthetic issues, in a way that sought to break with the Hegelian perspective, in which art had to think of itself as a materialization of the mind.
-He believed it was "more a tool to expose often unseen tensions, shifts, and complications in philosophical thinking and its relations with society--a way of helping it depart from doxa without the assurances of higher knowledge or even a sensus communis."
+He believed it was "more a tool to expose often unseen tensions, shifts, and complications in philosophical thinking and its relations with society—a way of helping it depart from doxa without the assurances of higher knowledge or even a sensus communis."
 Lyotard's thought on modern and contemporary art focused on a few artists who allowed him to emphasize the flagship issues of French thought after the Second World War, particularly those of conceptual mastery of the artist as an author: Paul Cézanne and Wassily Kandinsky as well as Bracha L. Ettinger, Albert Ayme, Daniel Buren, Marcel Duchamp, Valerio Adami, Jacques Monory, Shusaku Arakawa, Ruth Francken, Sam Francis, Barnett Newman, Joseph Kosuth, Karel Appel, René Guiffrey, Manuel Casimiro and Gianfranco Baruchello.

 Libidinal Economy (1974)

-In one of Lyotard's most famous books, Libidinal Economy, he offers a critique of Marx's idea of "false consciousness" and claims that the 19th-century working class enjoyed being a part of the industrialization process.
+In one of his most famous books, Libidinal Economy, Lyotard offers a critique of Marx's idea of "false consciousness" and claims that the 19th-century working class enjoyed being a part of the industrialization process.
 Lyotard claims that this was due to libidinal energy—the term "libidinal" coming from the term libido, used in psychoanalysis to refer to the desires of a deeper consciousness.
 Libidinal Economy has been called an achievement in attempting to live with the rejection of all religious and moral principles through an undermining of the structures associated with it.
 Structures conceal libidinal intensities while intense feelings and desires stave off set structures.
-However, there also can be no intensities or desires without structures, because there would be no dream of escaping the repressive structures if they do not exist.
+However, there also can be no intensities or desires without structures, because there would be no dream of escaping the repressive structures if they did not exist.
 "Libidinal energy comes from this disruptive intervention of external events within structures that seek order and self-containment."
 This was the first of Lyotard's writings that had really criticized a Marxist view.
 It achieved great success, but was also the last of Lyotard's writings on this particular topic where he really opposed the views of Marx.